 The procedures available to members of the faculty for filing grievances are set down in the Faculty Rules and Regulations.
 Chairs should be familiar with the details of these procedures, and should also call them to the attention of all the department faculty.
 Grievance Procedures for non-faculty employees are explained in the section entitled "Problem Resolution Process" of the manual Human Resources Policies & Practices (Policy #20.071).
-Follow this link for information about Brown's anonymous reporting hotline.
-Information about Title IX grievances can be found here.
+Follow this link to view this policy.